DigitalPublishingToolkit/TOD18-Geoblocking/md/16BozdagTurkey.md

 ![](imgs/BozdagImage2.png)

 Figure 2.
-During the March 2014 Twitter ban, a global search of tweets shows that ‘VPN’ and ‘DNS’ as well the Turkish word for censorship were both prominent terms
+During the March 2014 Twitter ban, a global search of tweets shows that ‘VPN’ and ‘DNS’ as well the Turkish word for censorship were prominent terms

 On the second day of the Twitter ban in March 2014, access to commonly used DNS providers was also blocked from within Turkey.
 This was a